 Initial Setup

 Kinomap is only available on iOS and Android.
-But, thanks to clever engineering, the app can mirror video to a smart TV or laptop.
+But thanks to clever engineering, the app can mirror video to a smart TV, laptop, or computer.
+This means they act as the main screen, showing the video, while your phone serves as a secondary screen for your ride data.

 You can choose one of the three screens on your mobile device: